 On x86, the default is -xvector=simd.
-On SPARC, the default is -xvector=simd under -xarch=sparcace and -xarch=sparcaceplus, and -xvector=%none on other SPARC -xarch values.
-If you specify -xvector without a suboption, the compiler assumes -xvector=simd,lib on x86, -xvector=lib on SPARC, and -xvector=simd on Oracle Linux platforms.
+On SPARC, the default is -xvector=simd under -xarch=sparcace, -xarch=sparcaceplus and -xarch=sparcace2, and -xvector=%none on other SPARC -xarch values.
+If you specify -xvector without a sub-option, the compiler assumes xvector=simd,lib on x86, -xvector=lib on SPARC, and -xvector=simd on Linux platforms.